-- Provide compensation plans with a significant portion of the total pay at-risk in short- and long-term incentives and a greater emphasis on the long-term plans, and payouts based on achievements of financial and non-financial objectives. - Maintain policies that promote good governance and serve the interests of our stockholders, including policies on antipledging, anti-hedging, insider trading, stock ownership guidelines for executives and clawbacks. - Follow best practices such as maximum caps on our short- and long-term incentive plans, a combination of relative and absolute performance metrics in our performance share program, multi-year vesting of our time-based stock awards, and no guaranteed base salary increases. - Hold an advisory say-on-pay vote on an annual basis, with a proven track record of investor support of executive compensation plans. - Pay programs align our executives' compensation with strategic goals while motivating and retaining executives critical to our future success and long-term performance. - A significant portion of our executives' compensation is at-risk, with approximately 87% of our CEO's compensation and approximately 77% of our other NEO's compensation tied to short- and long-term incentive plans. - Pay levels are set commensurate with performance and intended to attract and retain high quality executive talent, with our total target pay aligning with our peer median. - Committee engages an independent compensation consultant to advise on internal pay equity among executives, pay-for-performance alignment and external market competitiveness, including peer analyses.
+2022 Company Performance Grew total revenue 25% to \$7.8 billion, comprised of organic growth of 7% and growth from acquisitions of 18%.
+Organic growth largely reflected a post-COVID recovery, as well as solid demand in our Business & Industry, Technical Solutions and Manufacturing & Distribution industry groups, including several new large customer wins. • Posted net income of \$230.4 million, adjusted EBITDA of \$498.1.0 million (1) and a full-year adjusted EBITDA margin of 6.6% (1) .
+These strong results reflect higher segment earnings and were aided by excellent execution, as the ABM team largely offset the impacts of a historically tight labor market and wage cost inflation. \$52 million in dividends to stockholders marking 226 consecutive quarters of dividend payments and over 50 years of annual dividend increases.
+Pay Governance and Philosophy Provide compensation plans with a significant portion of the total pay at-risk in short- and long-term incentives and a greater emphasis on the long-term plans, and payouts based on achievements of financial and non-financial objectives.
+Maintain policies that promote good governance and serve the interests of our stockholders, including policies on anti- pledging, anti-hedging, insider trading, stock ownership guidelines for executives and clawbacks.
+Follow best practices such as maximum caps on our short- and long-term incentive plans, a combination of relative and absolute performance metrics in our performance share program, multi-year vesting of our time-based stock awards, and no guaranteed base salary increases.
+Hold an advisory say-on-pay vote on an annual basis, with a proven track record of investor support of executive compensation plans.
+Pay programs align our executives' compensation with strategic goals while motivating and retaining executives critical to our future success and long-term performance.
+A significant portion of our executives' compensation is at-risk, with approximately 88% of our CEO's compensation and approximately 78% of our other NEO's compensation tied to short- and long-term incentive plans.
+Pay levels are set commensurate with performance and intended to attract and retain high quality executive talent, with our total target pay approximating the peer median.
+Committee engages an independent compensation consultant to advise on internal pay equity among executives, pay-for-performance alignment and external market competitiveness, including peer analyses.
+NEO 2022 Pay Base salaries reflect each NEO's role, responsibility, experience, individual performance and market conditions, without automatic or guaranteed increases. • Corporate goals under the Company's annual cash incentive program were achieved at above target payout for adjusted net income and revenue (as adjusted for the impact of the Momentum and RavenVolt acquisitions) (2) , and below target for safety, each based on performance targets aligned to the fiscal year 2022 budget goals.
+Payouts relating to the corporate goals reflected our significant progress in developing and launching the Company's ELEVATE strategy, with personal objectives for the NEOs also achieved at above target performance, ranging between 125% and 135% of target.